 Dialectical behavior therapy (DBT) skills have been demonstrated to be effective in helping adolescents manage difficult emotional situations, cope with stress, and make better decisions.
 From leading experts in DBT and school-based interventions, this unique manual offers the first nonclinical application of DBT skills.

 The Mindfulness Solution for Intense Emotions offers breakthrough, new mindfulness skills and exercises drawn from dialectical behavior therapy (DBT) to help you move past harmful emotions.

 For the average clinician, clinic, or inpatient facility, individuals with borderline personality disorder often represent the most difficult and insoluble cases.
 This groundbreaking volume remains a standard reference for Dialectical Behavior Therapy.

-This book is a step-by-step guide to teaching clients four sets of skills: interpersonal effectiveness, emotion regulation, distress tolerance, and mindfulness.
+This book is the original edition of the step-by-step guide to teaching clients four sets of DBT skills: interpersonal effectiveness, emotion regulation, distress tolerance, and mindfulness.

 You can find the 2nd edition here.

 Filling a tremendous need, this highly practical book adapts the proven techniques of Dialectical Behavior Therapy (DBT) to treatment of multi-problem adolescents at highest risk for suicidal behavior and self-injury.

 Highly recommended by Dr. Linehan, This book offers a brilliant explanation of positive reinforcement and operant conditioning, and in turn, how to use these principles in shaping behavior.
 Karen Pryor's clear and entertaining explanation of behavioral training methods made "Don't Shoot the Dog" a bestselling classic!